AkashMamidi17/AgriBuddy_Version_2.0/README.md

 # Responsive Website with Marketplace and Community Features
+# AgriBuddy Project is to create an AI Assistant for Farmers to help in Agriculture and to use AI to its extent to help Farmers.

 A full-stack web application built with React, TypeScript, and Express.js that includes marketplace and community features.